-Only three northern white rhinos on the planet
+Only two northern white rhinos on the planet

 Once the northern white rhino roamed the plains of central Africa in great numbers.
 Today NONE exist in their natural habitat.

-In fact, only three northern white rhinos remain in the world today!
+In fact, only two northern white rhinos remain in the world today!

-These three, a male called Sudan (right) and two females Fatu (above left) and Najin (above right) reside at Ol Pejeta Conservancy in Kenya.
-None of Sudan, Najin or Fatu are able to breed naturally, so the future is bleak to say the least.
+These two, both females Fatu (above left) and Najin (above right) reside at Ol Pejeta Conservancy in Kenya.
+Neither Najin or Fatu are able to breed naturally, so the future is bleak to say the least.

-Sudan, Najin, Fatu and another male, Suni were translocated from Dvur Kralove Zoo in the Czech republic to Ol Pejeta in December 2009, in the hope of natural breeding taking place.
+Najin and Fatu (mother and daughter), along with two males, Sudan and Suni were translocated from Dvur Kralove Zoo in the Czech republic to Ol Pejeta in December 2009, in the hope of natural breeding taking place.
 Despite regular occurrences of mating, no calf was produced.

 Tragically, in October 2014, Suni died of natural causes.

-With no hope of a next generation of northern white rhino, the only hope of a future for the sub-species is a scientific breakhrough.
+With no hope of a next generation of northern white rhino, the only hope of a future for the sub-species is a scientific breakthrough.